mesonbuild/meson/docs/markdown/Reference-manual.md

   [disabler object](#disabler-object) instead of a not-found object.
   *Since 0.49.0*

+- `version` *(since 0.52.0)* Specifies the required version, see [`dependency()`](#dependency) for argument format.
+The version of the program is determined by running `program_name --version` command.
+If stdout is empty it fallbacks to stderr.
+If the output contains more text than simply a version number, only the first occurence of numbers separated by dots is kept.
+  If the output is more complicated than that, the version checking will have to be done manually using [`run_command()`](#run_command).

 Meson will also autodetect scripts with a shebang line and run them with the executable/interpreter specified in it both on Windows (because the command invocator will reject the command otherwise) and